BYD Shark 6: Specifications

-The pickup truck is powered by a 1.5-litre 170 kW turbocharged petrol engine mounted longitudinally, along with two electric motors, one on each axle, creating an electric four-wheel drive layout rated at 320 kW.
+The pickup truck was originally powered across all models by a 1.5-litre 135 kW turbocharged petrol engine mounted longitudinally, along with two electric motors, one on each axle, the front motor is rated at 170 kW, and the rear motor 150 kW, creating an electric four-wheel drive layout rated at 321 kW and 650 Nm of torque.
 BYD claims that it is the world's first longitudinally-mounted range-extender hybrid layout.
-It uses BYD's proprietary LFP blade battery with a capacity of 29.58 kWh installed with a cell-to-chassis technology mounted under the floor.
+It uses BYD's proprietary LFP blade battery with a capacity of 29.58 kWh installed with a cell-to-chassis technology mounted under the floor, for an electric-only range of 85 km using the WLTP cycle and 670 km combined.
 It is able to be charged on a fast DC charger at a rate of up to 55 kW.

 The claimed 0-100 km/h acceleration time is 5.7 seconds, and the fuel consumption is claimed to be 7.5 L/100km.
-It has a braked towing capacity of 2500 kg, an 835 kg payload and 1450 L cargo volume.
+It has a braked towing capacity of 2500 kg, a 790 kg or 835 kg payload and 1450 L cargo volume.

+The Performance variant, first released in April 2026 in Australia, is powered by a 2.0-litre turbocharged petrol engine and two electric motors, producing a combined 350 kW and 700 Nm of torque.
+It has a faster claimed 0-100km/h acceleration time of 5.5 seconds, and an increased braked towing capacity to 3500 kg.

+The Dynamic variant is a cab chassis designed specifically for the Australian market.

 The BYD Shark uses a coil spring double wishbone independent rear suspension instead of leaf spring commonly used by its competitors in the mid-size segment.
 It has a claimed unladen ground clearance figure of 230 mm.
 The approach angle is at 31 degrees, while the ramp over and departure angle are 17 degrees and 19 degrees respectively.